YIZHUANG/react-multi-carousel/README.md

 </Carousel>
 ```

-## afterChanged call back.
+## afterChanged callback.

-This is a callback function that is invoked each time there has been a sliding.
+This is a callback function that is invoked each time when there has been a sliding.

 [An Example](https://w3js.com/react-multi-carousel/?selectedKind=Carousel&selectedStory=afterChanged%20function%2C%20a%20callback%20function&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel).